abhagsain/next-github-api/README.md

 Are you frustrated with the CORS error while using Github Jobs API?

+Use [this URL](https://github-api-next.vercel.app/api/positions) to get the data without the headache.

 You can pass all the query params that main API supports.
 [See it here](https://jobs.github.com/api)

-Use [this URL](https://github-api-next.vercel.app/api/positions) to get the data.

 ![IMAGE](https://user-images.githubusercontent.com/36589645/108876414-311fcd00-7624-11eb-8aad-deead053ca86.png)